ChrisLeeUM/chrisleeum.github.io/_pages/about.md

 ## <font color=CornflowerBlue>Services:</font> ##

-Reviewer of Transactions on Mobile Computing (TMC, JCR Q1, CCF A), IROS, IEEE Open Journal of the Communications Society (JCR Q1).
+Reviewer of IEEE Transactions on Mobile Computing, IEEE Robotics and Automation Letters, IROS, IEEE Open Journal of the Communications Society.